DEFRA/defra-ai-sdlc/pages/getting-started/workflow.md

 # Workflow

-The diagram below shows the main steps defined in this playbook.
+The diagram below shows the main steps in this playbook.
 We've deliberately simplified it.
-This development workflow follows recognised best practices already established throughout government, with the help of AI tools and techniques.
+This development workflow follows recognised best practices already used throughout government, with help from AI tools and techniques.

 ![](attachments/development-workflow-diagram.png)